 Apalutamide can cause seizures.
 Avoid activities that could be dangerous if you have an unexpected seizure.

 Erleada side effects

-The most common side effects include:
+Common Erleada side effects may include:

-These are not all the possible side effects.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.